The Council of the Auckland Justices of the Peace Association held its regular monthly meeting on 13 March 2019

 - Hub trainings are underway for this year, with Justices able to attend ANY training that suits them in terms of time and place.
-The next trainings are on March 23 and March 31.
-See full list of remaining hub sessions on Ministerial Training Page: https://jpauckland.org.nz/ministerial-training-updates/
+The next trainings are listed on the Ministerial Training Page – https://jpauckland.org.nz/ministerial-training-updates/

 - Support Group Coordinators have been offered the opportunity to order name badges for their members who need them, particularly when working on a Service Desk.
 Requests through SG Coordinators can be funded by the Lotteries grant Auckland Association has received.

 - Stamp supply vouchers, given to Support Group Coordinators to share with their teams, are also funded from the Lotteries grant.
 These need to be used with Stamps Plus by 31 March, or returned to the Registrar for cancellation.